Skip to the content.

 We commit to safeguarding the privacy and confidentiality of all student data, including identities, roles, academic records, and interactions.
 AI systems must be designed and implemented with stringent security measures to protect student information.
 Educational institutions should either own and operate the technology stack or require strict privacy compliance from AI vendors, ensuring no data is exposed to unauthorized parties.

-Declaration: We reject the use of free tools that require students to register with third-party services as a mandatory component of their education.
+Declaration: We caution against the use of free tools that require students to register with third-party services as a mandatory component of their education.
 Students should retain full control over their personal data, and the institution needs to ensure that all technologies used in the educational environment are secure, transparent, and under the institution’s direct control.
 This prevents any compromise to the privacy or rights of students.

 Principle 3: Alignment with Educational Strategies